thebristolsound/thebristolsound/README.md

 ## 📫 Let's Connect

-I'm always interested in collaborating on interesting projects or discussing tech, gaming, and optimization!
+I'm always interested in collaborating on interesting projects

 ---